kirillzabrodin/tweet_mood/README.md

 * An API key for [Watson](https://github.com/kirillzabrodin/tweet_mood/blob/master/tweetmood/watson.py) - this can be gotten from [the bluemix website](https://console.bluemix.net/).

 * You will also need a [Twitter key](https://github.com/kirillzabrodin/tweet_mood/blob/tweepy/tweetmood/tweeterpy.py) and any other required credentials for making requests to the twitter API.
-Those will
+Those will go into your environment as the twitter documentation instructs you.

 Make sure you have python 3 and pip 3 installed.
 If you have python 2 installed as well change python to python3 in the code below.
 Do the same for pip.